stephencelis/swift-evolution/proposals/0000-automatically-derive-properties-for-enum-cases.md

 1. Enums with associated values have been a serious ergonomics issue since Swift's inception.
 Developers regularly write verbose boilerplate because of this.

 2. Key paths are a powerful new Swift feature built around properties.
-Properties are struct-biased, so enums are left behind.
+Properties are struct-biased, so enums don't benefit from this feature.

 By making the compiler responsible for building enum properties, we unburden developers from the time-consuming task of maintaining and writing partial boilerplate, and we set the stage for enums to benefit from compiler-generated key path code.